rwth-iat/aas_flattening/config_based_aas_flattening/AAS_serialization_obj2csv.md

 <li>
 <h4>Custom Flatteners</h4>
 If we need to create custom functionality to flatten an object.
-We must specify the module and function that contain the custom code in the configuration file.
-The signature for the function must contain these arguments:
+For special cases if the flattening for an object can't be handled by above configuration.
+To do that, we must specify the module and function that contain the custom code in the configuration file in the object specification.
+Below is an example for the configuration of object_type "Property", to use custom Flattening.<br>

+`[Property]`<br>
+`object_type = "Property"`<br>
+`[Property.custom_flattening]`<br>
+`module = "config_based_aas_flattening.objtocsv.customflatteners"`<br>
+`function = "flatten_Property"`<br>

+In the module file, where we actually define the custom flattening method, the signature for the function must contain these arguments:
 <ul>
 <li><b>object_type</b>: The object that is being flattened</li>
 <li><b>flat_obj</b>: The flattened object of type flattened_type</li>